matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-deploy.md

 # `hardhat-zksync-deploy`

-This plugin provides utilities for deploying smart contracts on zkSync Era with artifacts built by the official `@matterlabs/hardhat-zksync-solc` plugins.
+This plugin provides utilities for deploying smart contracts on zkSync Era with artifacts built by the `@matterlabs/hardhat-zksync-solc` or `@matterlabs/hardhat-zksync-vyper` plugins.

 ::: warning
 - Contracts must be compiled using the official `@matterlabs/hardhat-zksync-solc` plugin.